Science in complex environmental decisions

 NOPSEMA upholds these principles in its role as the independent regulator for environmental management of offshore petroleum activities.
 This is achieved through impartially assessing environment plans in accordance with acceptance criteria designed to focus NOPSEMA’s decision making on scientific merit.
 To facilitate this process titleholders are encouraged to transparently and accurately identify and evaluate impacts and risks in order to present a robust science-based case for acceptance.

 For more detail on the concepts presented by De la Mare et al. please see the Applying scientific principles in international law on whaling article which is on the Jack Baskin School of Engineering website.
-Titleholders may also wish to review NOPSEMA’s GN1344 - Environment plan content requirements - Rev 3 - April 2016 (PDF 1.1MB).
+Titleholders may also wish to review NOPSEMA’s Environment plan content requirements (PDF 953KB).